DigiNode-Tools/DigiByte-DigiFacts-JSON/translation-guide.md

 ```

-Press Enter and it should hopefully confirm it has understood your instructions.
+Press Enter and ChatGPT should hopefully confirm it has understood your instructions.

 Now specify the language you are translating to.
 If you were tranlating to Swedish, you would enter: